huggosouza/huggosouza/README.md

 ### Helloo, I'm Hugo! 👋

-Currently an Analysis and Systems Development student.
+Currently an Systems Analysis and Development.

 - 🔭 I’m currently working on improving my skills with programming, fixing concepts and learning new ones.
 - 🌱 I’m learning C++, Java, Python, HTML5 and CSS (not necessarily in this order).